The 2019 Fulbright-Hays DDRA competition is closed. Competition results should be known later this Summer (2019).

-- Is a graduate student in good standing at an institution of higher education in the United States who, when the fellowship begins, is admitted to candidacy in a doctoral program in modern foreign languages and area studies at that institution;
+- Is a graduate student in good standing at an institution of higher education in the United States who, before the fellowship begins, has been admitted to candidacy in a doctoral program in modern foreign languages and area studies at that institution;

 - Is planning a teaching career in the United States upon graduation; and

 - Possesses adequate skills in the language(s) necessary to carry out the dissertation project.
 Generally this means being at the advanced level in your research language.

 Students may propose research for a period of no fewer than six months, and up to a maximum of twelve months.
 This fellowship may not be renewed.